monperrus/katacoda-scenarios-2/CI/step6.md

 Run: `npm run lint`{{execute}} to lint all files in the `src` directory.

-The linter will catch a few formatting errors.
+The linter will catch a few formatting errors and return with an exit code.
+The output might seem scary at first, but don't worry!
+The errors have been added by intention and ESLint always exits with an error code if it finds errors!
 Let's fix them automatically by running:
 `npm run lint:fix`{{execute}}

 Run `npm run lint`{{execute}} once again to check that the errors have been resolved.